am462/gatling-git/README.md

 ### Setup

 If you are running SSH commands the private keys of the users used for testing need to go in `/tmp/ssh-keys`.
-The keys need to be generated this way (JSch won't validate them [otherwise](https://stackoverflow.com/questions/53134212/invalid-privatekey-when-using-jsch):
+The keys need to be generated this way (JSch won't validate them [otherwise](https://stackoverflow.com/questions/53134212/invalid-privatekey-when-using-jsch)):

 ```bash
 ssh-keygen -m PEM -t rsa -C "test@mail.com" -f /tmp/ssh-keys/id_rsa
 ```

-NOTE: Don't forget to add the public keys for the testing user(s) to your git server
+NOTE: Don't forget to add the public keys for the testing user(s) to your git server.

 #### Using Gatling's feeder input